Shamir-Lab/domino_web/README.md

 # DOMINO webinized - Finding active modules has never been easier!

-DOMINO as a web-based service is avaliable [here](http://rack-shamir3.cs.tau.ac.il:8000/) (only via TAU VPN).
+DOMINO as a web-based service is avaliable [here](http://domino.cs.tau.ac.il/).

 The original standalone version of DOMINO is available [here](https://github.com/Shamir-Lab/DOMINO)